AbdallahKhaled93/UC_Capstone_Project/README.md

 3. Compile: `cmake .. && make`
 4. Run it as a server first : `./ChatBot s`.
 5. Run it as a client : `./ChatBot c`.

+## Rubric Points
+### Loops, Functions, I/O
+-The project demonstrates an understanding of C++ functions and control structures.
+-The project reads data from a file and process the data, or the program writes data to a file.
+This is acheived by writing to socket file descriptors
+-The project accepts user input and processes the input.
+This is acheived by waiting for the user to enter the message to be sent to other node.

+### Object Oriented Programming
+-The project uses Object Oriented Programming techniques.
+-Classes use appropriate access specifiers for class members.
+-Classes abstract implementation details from their interfaces.
+-Classes encapsulate behavior.
+-Classes follow an appropriate inheritance hierarchy.
+-Derived class functions override virtual base class functions.

+### Memory Management
+-The project uses destructors appropriately.
+Please refer to chatgui.cpp -The project follows the Rule of 5.
+Please refer to class Client.
+-The project uses move semantics to move data, instead of copying it, where possible.
+-The project uses smart pointers instead of raw pointers.

+### Concurrency
+-The project uses multithreading.